 When your pet is more comfortable with having their teeth cleaned you can start using a proper pet toothbrush.
 The longer handle will help you reach all of their teeth.

 Offering your dog a daily chew such as WHIMZEES is ideal to add to your daily dental routine, chewing stimulates the release of saliva with your dog’s mouth, this can help to flush away bacteria which could end up as plaque.

-WHIMZEES are made from chews can be offered to your pet daily, they are grain free, gluten free, with no artificial colours or flavours, these treats are even suited to dogs with food sensitivities.
+WHIMZEES all natural dental treats are the perfect treat to give to your dog on a daily basis.
+Not only are they 100% natural, grain free, gluten free with no artificial colours or flavours they are also even suited to dogs with food sensitivities!

 Dr. Danielle Bernal who is part of the WHIMZEES team says: “In today’s ever hectic lifestyle, keeping on top of your pet’s teeth can be tricky.
 However, regular dental check-ups at your vets, combined with home brushing and supplemented by a scientifically-proven daily dental chew like WHIMZEES; makes for the perfect combination to looking after dogs’ teeth."